-What a '4' is: A '4' means the student's work is exceeding grade-level expectations.
-This work may be at the advanced level of proficiency up to a grade level above the standard.
+What a '4' is: A '4' means the student's work is exceeding grade-level expectations, i.e., standards, GLE's, made up of all level-3 items.
+Without evidence that the student's work exceeds the gradelevel Standards, the student would receive a '3'.